Iglesia ni Cristo: Worship and prayer

 A missionary gathering inside the Philippine Arena.

 The church conducts mandatory regular worship services (samba) twice during the week, usually scheduled on Thursdays and Sundays (there are also Wednesday, Friday, and Saturday schedules depending on the locale).
-(Note: The schedule of INC worship services could be changed, such as the rescheduling of Sunday services in select areas due to the National Rally for Peace (January 13, 2025), the "One Faith, One Hope, One Love" Anniversary Concert (September 7, 2025), the Trillion Peso March (September 21, 2025), and the Transparency for a Better Democracy Rally (also known as Peaceful Rally for Transparency, November 16, 2025).)
-The INC also mandates its own strict dress code or proper attire which members should be allowed to wear.
+(Note: The schedule of INC worship services could be changed, such as the rescheduling of Sunday services in select areas due to the National Rally for Peace (13 January 2025), the "One Faith, One Hope, One Love" Anniversary Concert (7 September 2025), the Trillion Peso March (21 September 2025), and the Rally for Transparency and a Better Democracy (also known as Peaceful Rally for Transparency, 16 November 2025).)
+The INC also practices sex segregation during worship and mandates its own strict dress code or proper attire which members should be allowed to wear.
 The church itself describes the INC prescribed clothing as conservative and "holy array."
 According to INC Minister Igmidio Zabala, midweek services were introduced in the church by 1922.
-While Zabala credits the development of midweek worship services to Felix Manalo himself, Teodoro Santiago attributed this to INC Minister Justino Casanova, who during Manalo's trip to the United States (1919-1921) began presiding worship services during Wednesdays.
+While Zabala credits the development of midweek worship services to Felix Manalo himself, Teodoro Santiago attributed this to INC Minister Justino Casanova, who during Manalo's trip to the United States (1919–1921) began presiding worship services during Wednesdays.
 Upon returning to the Philippines, it was Manalo's decision to settle with the Thursday schedule.